qiskit-community/qiskit-nature/docs/getting_started.rst

 See `Driver installation <./apidocs/qiskit_nature.second_q.drivers.html>`__ which lists each driver and how to install the dependent library/program that it requires.

+Additionally, you may find the following optional dependencies useful:

+- `sparse <https://github.com/pydata/sparse/>`_, a library for sparse multi-dimensional arrays.
+When installed, Qiskit Nature can leverage this to reduce the memory requirements of your calculations.
+- `opt_einsum <https://github.com/dgasmith/opt_einsum>`_, a tensor contraction order optimizer for ``np.einsum``.

 ----

 Ready to get going?...